Emmie Lucassen-Reynders

-Emmie Helena Lucassen-Reynders (25 February 1935 – 27 January 2023) was a Dutch scientist specialising in colloid chemistry and theoretical physics.
+Emmie Helena Lucassen-Reynders, last name Reijnders in Dutch spelling, (25 February 1935 – 27 January 2023) was a Dutch scientist specialising in colloid chemistry and theoretical physics.
 She worked in both academia and in industry.

 Early life and education

 Lucassen-Reynders was born in Vught.
 Her parents were both teachers who met in Zaandam during World War I.

 Lucassen-Reynders attended the municipal gymnasium in 's-Hertogenbosch and started her study of chemistry at Utrecht University in 1952.
 She graduated in 1959, specialising in Colloid Chemistry and Theoretical Physics at the Van't Hoff laboratory.
 At the same laboratory she met her future husband Jaap Lucassen in 1958.